shasye1/shasye1.github.io/resume.md

 </div>

 ### About Me
 I’m a Master's student studying Computer Science at DePaul University, with a specialization in Data Science and a graduate from the University of Illinois at Urbana-Champaign (UIUC), with a Bachelor's in Molecular and Cellular Biology.
 I invest time outside of classes learning about new CS topics and applications in the Machine Learning and Data Science field through personal projects/competitions.
+I've had intern experience with the manufacturing and finance industry, as well as academic experience in healthcare/life sciences and computer science.

 ### Education